3 February 2010 - Case #168

 This case is presented because of the prominent pleomorphic lobular carcinoma in situ (PLCIS), which resembles high grade ductal carcinoma in situ (DCIS) due to the central necrosis, calcification and high grade cells.

 PLCIS has cytologic features that contrast with the uniformity of classic LCIS (Hum Pathol 1992;23:655).
 The tumor cells are medium to large and dyscohesive, with eosinophilic, granular cytoplasm that may occasionally be vacuolated or appear apocrine (Pathol Oncol Res 2002;8:151).
-The nuclei are eccentric and large (4x size of lymphocytes), exhibit moderate to marked pleomorphism and have distinct nucleoli.
+The nuclei are eccentric and large (4 times size of lymphocytes), exhibit moderate to marked pleomorphism and have distinct nucleoli.
 Central necrosis is presented in 60% and microcalcifications in 40% of cases.
 It is often associated with classic LCIS and invasive pleomorphic lobular carcinoma.

-Pleomorphic LCIS has molecular features that are distinct from classic LCIS (Am J Surg Pathol 2009;33:1683), but it resembles invasive lobular carcinoma more than invasive ductal carcinoma (J Pathol 2008;215:231).
+Pleomorphic LCIS has molecular features that are distinct from classic LCIS but it resembles invasive lobular carcinoma more than invasive ductal carcinoma (Am J Surg Pathol 2009;33:1683, J Pathol 2008;215:231).

-The differential diagnosis is primarily comedo-DCIS, which has cohesive cells and lacks lobular involvement.
+The differential diagnosis is primarily comedo DCIS, which has cohesive cells and lacks lobular involvement.
 It is typically strongly E-cadherin+, with complete membranous staining around tumor cells, similar to strong HER2 staining.
 The tumor cells are also usually ER negative.

 Treatment is similar to DCIS (excision with negative margins).
-However, it is important to diagnose the pleomorphic variant of LCIS because these tumors are typically more aggressive than classic LCIS, and they are associated with invasive pleomorphic lobular carcinoma.
+However, it is important to diagnose the pleomorphic variant of LCIS because these tumors are typically more aggressive than classic LCIS and they are associated with invasive pleomorphic lobular carcinoma.

-Additional references: PathologyOutlines.com, Mod Path 2002;15:1044
+Reference: Mod Path 2002;15:1044